egandavidpatrick-del/project-navigator/README.md

 ---
 # Does your workflow fit the Projects Catalogue way of working?

-If your company’s directory structure aligns with the sample directory structures defined above, the Saubon Synogenn™ Projects Catalogue web application can be used to manage and coordinate the project directory workflow throughout your organisation.
+If your company’s directory structure aligns with the sample directory structures defined above, the Saubon Synogen™ Projects Catalogue web application can be adapted and used to manage and coordinate the project directory workflow throughout your organisation.

 ---